 Scheduled Start Dates

-Start dates for the Environmental Conservation project in 2018 are as follows:
+Start dates for the Environmental Conservation project are as follows:

 Placements are not available for this project during the months of August & December.

 For special considerations regarding projects in Spain, please visit the Spain page.

 Volunteers participating in the environmental conservation project must be fit and physically capable of working in an open environment.

 This project requires volunteers to have at least a basic level of Spanish.
 For individuals interested in improving their Spanish language skills, classes are available outside of volunteering hours.
 Please see the Spanish Lessons page for details and pricing.

 The two months I spent in volunteering on the Environmental Conservation in Spain project in early 2017 (April & May), were some of my most enjoyable of the year.
 València is my version of a great city; not too big, full of life, close to the sea & mountains, incredible food, relatively inexpensive, and simply beautiful.
 But the people here are what make it so incredible.
 Valencians are friendly, generous, and joyful people who make you feel welcome from the first meeting.
 The teams I worked with on the environmental conservation project were, in my opinion, some of the best València has to offer.
 Their passion for preserving and helping the wetlands is as obvious as Spanish wine is delicious!

 The work we performed varied by day and the impact was easy to observe.
 Whether it was clearing waterways to promote steady water flow, cleaning up rubbish from along the roadside, or clearing large reeds from around the smaller plants to ensure they got enough sunlight; we could always see the products of our labor.
 We worked in two primary locations, so we got to see more of the park as well as work with different teams on various tasks.